Eppo-exp/eppo-docs/docs/guides/advanced-experimentation/entry_points.md

 # When to add Entry Point filters

-This guide walks through scenarios of when and why to consider using Entry Points.
+This guide walks through scenarios of when and why to consider using Entry Points (also known as qualifying events).
 If you want to learn how to configure an Entry Point in Eppo, refer to [this page](/experiment-analysis/configuration/filter-assignments-by-entry-point).

 ## Why exclude some users from an experiment?